-What can we glean from the crackers data set when we look at two numeric variables simultaneously.
+What can we glean from the Crackers data set when we look at two numeric variables simultaneously.
 Can we see what determines the calories per serving?
-Is there a relationship between Sodium() and Fiber()? etc. To answer these it helps to look at bivariate relationships.
+Is there a relationship between Sodium and Fiber? etc. To answer these it helps to look at bivariate relationships.

-4.1 Scatterplots
+4.1 scatterplots

 Looking at two numeric variables simultaneously is often done using a scatterplot.
 These are produced in R with the plot() function.
 This function can be used several ways.
-To make a scatterplot or the variables x and y, we'll use it with an argument like:
+To make a scatterplot, we'll use it with an argument like